wadewadewadewadewadewade/ineffectua/README.md

 I dom't know if that versioning system will work well while allowing the user to scrub through them - I'm hoping that most lookups have an O(1) time complexity - but we'll see I suppose

 ### Notes to Self

-* I added react-native-network-info so I could store the IP address of the user in the DB.
-I would like to do this server-side, with firebase functions, but that requires me to enter my payment info again, and I'm avoiding that for now

 I had to edit /android/build.gradle to set the minSdkversion to 28 (>= 20) to [support multidex](https://developer.android.com/studio/build/multidex).

-### Next

-* Add CalendarTypes for classification of different symptoms
-* fix header and document titling on navigation
-* style CalendarEntry
-* etc